cypher-23/important_tool_syntaxes/README.md

 # important_tool_syntaxes
-Important tools with their syntaxes
+Important tools with their syntaxes:
-**Contains Syntax of important tools used in etjical hacking/penetration testing**
+**Contains Syntax of important tools used in ethical hacking/penetration testing**